slimesarecool/massinstaller/README.md

 ## How to Install and Use:
 Download it.
-Drag a .mi file onto "mi.bat".
+Drag a .mi file onto mi.bat.
 You will see it installs files from online.

 ## Make your Own .mi Files: